Mercy Urgent Care now offering Mental Health Services

 Peterson and McLean both come to Mercy with master’s degrees in physician assistant studies.
 Peterson also recently earned a Certificate of Added Qualifications (CAQ) in psychiatry, and McLean will receive the same this fall.
 Peterson and McLean will assess and assist patients in finding continuity of care with an outpatient medical provider and/or therapist.

 Mercy Mindful services are self-pay only and are available by appointment upon patient request or provider referral.
-Patients will be seen on Tuesdays, Thursdays, and Fridays from 9 a.m. to 5 p.m. at Mercy Urgent Care West, 1201 Patton Ave. in Asheville.
+Patients will be seen on Fridays from 9 a.m. to 5 p.m. at Mercy Urgent Care West, 1201 Patton Ave. in Asheville.
 More information about Mercy Mindful, as well as the service request form, can be found here.

 Mercy Mindful is not intended for mental health emergencies.
 If you or a loved one are experiencing a mental health crisis or emergency, please call Mobile Crisis at 1-888-573-1006 or go to your nearest emergency department for evaluation.